Heisenberg homology on surface configurations: Relation to the Moriyama and Magnus representations

 \subsection{The Moriyama representation.}

-Moriyama \cite{Moriyama} studied the action of the mapping class group $\mathfrak{M}(\Sigma)$ on the homology group $H_n^{BM}(\mathcal{F}_n(\Sigma');\mathbb{Z})$ with trivial coefficients, where $\Sigma'$ denotes $\Sigma = \Sigma_{g,1}$ minus a point on its boundary and $\mathcal{F}_n(-)$ denotes the ordered configuration space.
+Moriyama \cite{Moriyama} studied the action of the mapping class group $\mathfrak{M}(\Sigma)$ on the homology group $H_n^{BM}(\mathcal{F}_n(\Sigma');\Z)$ with trivial coefficients, where $\Sigma'$ denotes $\Sigma$ minus a point on its boundary and $\mathcal{F}_n(-)$ denotes the ordered configuration space, where elements are ordered $n$-tuples of distinct points.
 On the other hand, our construction \eqref{eq:representation-MCG-thm} (Theorem \ref{thm:MCG}) may be re-interpreted as a twisted representation